 ii Invalidity actions

-Invalidity actions follow the same structure and are typically also decided within around 18–24 months of the filing of the action.
+Invalidity actions follow the same structure and are usually also decided within around 18 to 24 months of the filing of the action.
 Exclusive jurisdiction for invalidity actions is with the Federal Patent Court.

 iii Interim relief